 10×14 watercolor enhanced colored pencil.
-Original unavailable and residing in New Jersey.
+Original unavailable and residing in New Jersey in a private collection.

 The Red Panda, (Ailurus fulgens) , is a mostly herbivorous mammal, specialized as a bamboo feeder.
 It is slightly larger than a domestic cat (40 – 60 cm long, 3 – 6 kg weight).
 The Red Panda is endemic to the Himalayas in Bhutan, southern China, India, Laos, Nepal, and Myanmar.
 Red Panda is the state animal in the Indian state of Sikkim.
 It is also the mascot of the Darjeeling international festivals.
 There is an estimated population of less than 2,500 mature individuals.
 Their population continues to decline due to habitat fragmentation .